ldalzotto/Engine/doc/docs/Render.md

 Holds reference to a vertex and index GPU buffer. <br/>
 It is up to the render module consumer to define the vertex buffer format.
 It must match with the shader vertex input. <br/>
-By default, mesh buffers are GPU allocated because we suppose that their vamue won't be modified often.
+By default, mesh buffers are GPU allocated because we suppose that their value won't be modified often.

 **RenderableObject:**

-The renderable object is the representation of an object in 3D space with it's shape. <br/>
+The renderable object is the representation of an object in 3D space with its shape. <br/>
 It holds a reference to a Mesh and a model matrix.
-The model matrix is alaways host shader parameter because it's value is subject to change often.
+The model matrix is always host shader parameter because it's value is subject to change often.

 **Camera:**